-At BKD, we understand the constantly shifting nature of the energy industry.
-We also understand you need insights to navigate the uncertain industry waters and help you improve performance, stay in compliance and reduce risk.
-Our advisors understand the complex and unique energy industry and provide tax, audit and consulting solutions to meet our clients’ unique needs.
+We understand the constantly shifting nature of the energy industry.
+We also understand you need insight to navigate uncertain industry waters while improving performance, maintaining compliance and reducing risk.
+Our advisors understand the complex and unique landscape of the energy industry, and we can provide the right energy audit, tax and consulting solutions.

-Our energy team’s expertise and deep knowledge of the real issues in the industry comes from assisting hundreds of clients nationwide.
-BKD's National Energy Practice work with approximately 300 energy companies across the country and internationally on a wide variety of issues to help them reach their business goals.
+BKD National Energy Practice’s expertise and knowledge of industry issues comes from assisting hundreds of clients nationwide and internationally on a wide variety of issues to help them reach their business goals.
 We assist all types of energy clients, from those focused on the oil and gas industry to those in the public power utility and alternative energy industries.

 As one of the largest members of Praxity, AISBL, a global accounting alliance, BKD has access to experts that give us international reach.
 Our broad range of energy services can help you avoid the confusion and cost of managing multiple sets of advisors.